m0r4a/CI-CD-Pipelines-From-Incompetent-to-almost-competent/pipelines.md

 **Learning:** The matrix strategy allows running jobs in parallel for different configurations without duplicating the workflow.
 This lets you verify your project works in different environments (operating systems, language versions, etc.).

+> With the current config of `act` this one doesn't work, you have to use github's servers

 ### 6. Multi-language Pipeline (Python + Go)
 A workflow with at least two parallel jobs: one to test a small Python project and another to compile/test a Go project.